Here are some comments, suggestions, recommendations for a progressive participant-oriented curriculum.

 From content to competencies

-My teaching aims to build frameworks for self-directed learning, immersed in research, exploring and finding out, driven by skeptical curiosity, embracing creative tools and techniques.
+Teaching should aim to build frameworks for self-directed learning, immersed in research, exploring and finding out, driven by skeptical curiosity, embracing creative tools and techniques.

 What are the competencies and skills at the heart of such pedagogy?